Citadis Spirit: Metrolinx

 Metrolinx, a provincial transit agency within the province of Ontario, has placed an order for 61 Citadis Spirit vehicles to serve future light rail lines in the Greater Toronto Area.
-Metrolinx intends to assign 17 vehicles from the order to serve the planned Line 6 Finch West in Toronto while the remaining 44 vehicles will go to the planned Hurontario LRT in Peel Region.
-Both lines are under construction.
+Metrolinx assigned 17 vehicles from the order to serve Line 6 Finch West in Toronto, which opened in 2025.
+The remaining 44 vehicles will go to the Hurontario LRT in Peel Region.
 To fill the Metrolinx order, Alstom has set up a plant in Brampton, Ontario, that will create 100 to 120 full-time direct jobs.
 In September 2020, the Brampton plant was assembling its first Citadis, which was delivered to the Finch West LRT maintenance and storage facility in late July 2021.

 The Metrolinx website described the passenger capacity of the 48.4 m vehicle ordered as 120 seated and 216 standing.
 The vehicle will have space for wheelchairs, strollers and (outside of peak hours) bicycles.
 (The vendor brochure gives a maximum capacity of 340 passengers for that length of vehicle.)
 Metrolinx expects to operate the vehicles at approximately 60 km/h although Alstom lists the Citadis' maximum speed as 100 km/h.

 Metrolinx placed the Citadis Spirit order mainly because it was concerned that Bombardier might not be able deliver an order of Flexity Freedom vehicles in time to open Line 5 Eglinton, a light rail line under construction in Toronto.
 If Bombardier failed to deliver, Metrolinx would be liable for heavy penalties of $500,000 per day payable to the consortium building that line.
 Thus, the Citadis Spirit order acted as insurance in case Bombardier fails to complete the Flexity Freedom order on time.
 If Bombardier is late, then the 44 vehicles for the Hurontario LRT could completely service Line 5 Eglinton.